avyakthd/riscv-core-sv/README.md

 	4. `rd (instr[11:7]), opcode[6:0]`→ same for all instructions
 	5. `imm[11] = instr[20]` → remaining bit- inserted in the empty slot

-This gives us a range of $\pm$ 1MB of locations to access.
+This gives us a range of ±1MB of locations to access.

 - Sample instruction: `j imm_j`. `imm_j` is of size `[20:1]`, but undergoes an implicit `<<1` for `16b`-alignment